vladkinoman/just-my-notes/job/computer_science_vs_software_engineering.md

 > Where computer science is about taking complex problems and deriving a solution from mathematics, science and computational theory, software engineering is very much focused around designing, developing and documenting beautiful, complete, user-friendly software. - David Budden.

-## What is the difference between Computer Science, Computer Engineering, and Software Engineering?
+## What is the difference between Computer Science, Computer Engineering, and Software Engineering

 The three programs have common elements:  they all stress an understanding of both digital hardware and software, though to varying degrees, and they all hone students' problem-solving skills.
 However, the programs have different objectives [3].